maglob/rogue-cave-duel/README.md

 * Groovy vector display graphics with WebGL shaders
 * No server.
 Just static files.
 * Local multiplayer
-* Standalone, no dependencies to third party libraries
+* Standalone, no dependencies to third party libraries.
+Just JavaScript and HTML5.
 * Incremental, diary like development with hopefully a commit every day
+* Learning by doing